-ID Action description Who Cost Scor e NO 2 PM CC When How implementation will be monitored Further information Pι ublic health a ınd a aware nes s r ais ing J , Raise awareness of the impact of individual behaviour on air quality within the council and to the public including events such as National Clean Air Day.
-AQ Normal busines s 3 √ √ 2023 The Council aims to raise awareness of Air Quality issues at a minimum of 20 public events per year, and at 6 internal events per year.
+ID Action description Who Cost Scor e NO 2 PM СС When How implementation will be monitored Further information Pı ublic health a nd a aware nes s r ais ing J ventilation and filtration programme.
+19 Raise awareness of the impact of individual behaviour on air quality within the council and to the public including events such as National Clean Air Day.
+AQ Normal busines s 3 √ ✓ 2023 The Council aims to raise awareness of Air Quality issues at a minimum of 20 public events per year, and at 6 internal events per year.
 The national clean air day webpages are available at Clean Air Day - the UK's largest clean air campaign The council will put messages on website and on twitter when notified of air pollution alert.
 20 Public air pollution alerts and forecast to be made more widely available.
-AQ Normal busines s 3 ~ ✓ 2024 Target: 100% of moderate and high pollution alerts disseminated through local channels.
-We will also work to increase the reach to vulnerable groups via Public Health colleagues.
+AQ Normal busines s 3 ✓ √ 2024 Target: 100% of moderate and high pollution alerts disseminated through local channels.
+We will also work to increase the reach to vulnerable groups via

-ID Action description Who Cost Scor e NO 2 PM CC When How implementation will be monitored Further information Pι ublic health a ınd a aware nes s r ais ing 21 Lobby central government to retain and improve air quality legislation to make national objectives more stringent.
-AQ Normal busines s ~ ~ This is ongoing and reported annually Number of responses to consultations reported in the Annual Status Report.
+ID Action description Who Cost Scor e NO 2 PM CC When How implementation will be monitored Further information Pι ublic health a ınd a aware nes s r aisi ing J Public Health colleagues.
+21 Lobby central government to retain and improve air quality legislation to make national objectives more stringent.
+AQ Normal busines s ✓ ✓ This is ongoing and reported annually Number of responses to consultations reported in the Annual Status Report.
 The EU Withdrawal Agreement Act 2020 regulations make amendments to air quality legislation.
 Air Quality target levels in the new act are considered more stringent and specific to UK's circumstances than EU regulations.
 The Environment Act 2021 and the creation of the Office for Environmental Protection holds all public authorities, including councils, accountable when failing to comply with local air quality management framework post-Brexit.
 22 Lobby central government to meet World Health Organization (WHO) 2021 air quality guidelines AQ Normal busines s ✓ ✓ 2024 and Ongoing Number of responses to consultations reported in Annual Status Report.
-Lobbying with London Councils and the GLA for changes to include legally binding target for Fine Particulates (PM2.5), Particles (PM10) and NO2 in line with World Health Organisation (WHO) 2021 guidelines.
+Lobbying with London Councils and the GLA for changes to include legally binding target for Fine Particulates (PM {2.5}), Particles (PM 10) and NO 2 in line with World Health Organisation (WHO) 2021 guidelines.

-ID Action description Who Cost Scor e NO 2 PM СС When How implementation will be monitored Further information P ublic health a ınd a aware nes s r ais ing 23 Lobby tyre, brake and clutch manufacturers to use materials which reduce small particles released through wear.
-AQ Normal busines s > This is ongoing and reported annually Emails written/ enquiries made regarding use of tyres/ brakes/clutch that release fewer particles.
+ID Action description Who Cost Scor e NO 2 PM CC When How implementation will be monitored Further information Pı ublic health a and a aware nes s ra ais ing J T 23 Lobby tyre, brake and clutch manufacturers to use materials which reduce small particles released through wear.
+AQ Normal busines s → This is ongoing and reported annually A minimum of 2 Emails written/ enquiries will be made per year regarding the use of tyres/ brakes/clutch that release fewer particles.
 Officers meeting with car clubs and businesses take the opportunity to raise this issue and push for change.
 In 2023 Imperial College researchers released a report on the sources and impacts of tyre wear emissions under their broader Transition to Zero Pollution Initiative.
 The report calls for further research on methods of measuring and combating non-exhaust emissions from vehicles, and for closer collaboration between researchers, industry and policy makers.
 Officers will lobby for further research and closer ties with partners in the commercial and academic sector to push for stronger data on tackling non-exhaust emissions.
 Report available at: Tyre Wear Particles, Imperial Zero Pollution.
-Emissions Analytics have conducted research on tyre emissions to promote a data-centred approach for best practice when reducing PM emissions with
+Emissions Analytics have conducted research on tyre emissions to promote a